PreschoolKindergartenFirst Grade

 2. The Disappearing Act (Dissolving)

-This is a foundational chemistry experiment that happens every time you make lemonade or stir sugar into your coffee.
+This is a foundational chemistry experiment that shows up every time you make lemonade or stir sugar into coffee.

 The Setup: Give your child a clear glass of water and a small spoonful of salt or sugar.